Valky: History

+The settlement was founded during the first half of the 17th century as a stronghold defending the area from Tatars.
+Later Valky served as a Cossack sotnia centre of Kharkiv Regiment in Sloboda Ukraine.
+Between 1780 and 1920 the town was a povit centre.

 In May 1920, a peasant army of the surrounding villages, according to various estimates, 1,500 to 3,500 people who had proclaimed a "Ukrainian People's Government" attempted to capture Valky.
 They failed due to a lack of weapons, and its members were executed.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.

+During World War II, it was occupied by Germany from 1941 to 1943.

 On June 12, 2020, according to the Resolution of the Cabinet of Ministers of Ukraine No. 725-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of the Kharkiv Oblast", it became part of the Valkivska City Community.

 On July 17, 2020, as a result of the administrative-territorial reform and the liquidation of the Valky district, the city became part of the Bohodukhiv Raion.

 In 2021, a national record was set in Valky: 375 people made a simultaneous whistle on a traditional clay toy, the Valky whistle.

+Economy

+Due to the lack of railway connections, the settlement didn't experience significant growth since the 19th century.
+Some small-scale industry and a veterinary school are located in the town.

 Demographics

+In 1897 the town's population reached 8,900 inhabitants, but by 1926 it had declined to 8,500.
 As of the 2001 Ukrainian census, the town had a population of 10,295.
 The ethnic composition was as follows: